XushengLuo92/Hierarchical-LTL-STAP/README.md

 # Simultaneous Task Allocation and Planning for Multi-Robots under Hierarchical Temporal Logic Specifications
-Past research into robotic planning with temporal logic specifications, notably Linear Temporal Logic (LTL), was largely based on singular formulas for individual or groups of robots.
-But with increasing task complexity, LTL formulas unavoidably grow lengthy, complicating interpretation and spec- ification generation, and straining the computational capacities of the planners.
-We capitalized on the intrinsic structure of tasks and introduced a hierarchical structure to LTL specifi- cations, which have proven to be more expressive than their flat counterparts.
-We also designed an algorithm to ascertain whether they are satisfied given an input sequence.
-Second, we employ a search-based approach to synthesize plans for a multi-robot system, accomplishing simultaneous task allocation and planning.
-The search space is approximated by loosely interconnected sub-spaces, with each sub-space corresponding to one LTL specification.
-The search is predominantly confined to a single sub-space, transitioning to another sub-space under certain conditions, determined by the decomposition of automatons.
-Moreover, multiple heuristics are formulated to expedite the search significantly.
-A theoretical analysis concerning complete- ness and optimality is conducted under mild assumptions.
-When compared with existing methods on service tasks, our method outperforms in terms of execution times with comparable solution quality.
-Finally, scalability is evaluated by testing a group of 30 robots and achieving reasonable runtimes.
+Research in robotic planning with temporal logic specifications, such as Linear Temporal Logic (LTL), has relied on single formulas.
+However, as task complexity increases, LTL formulas become lengthy, making them difficult to interpret and generate, and straining the computational capacities of planners.
+To address this, we introduce a hierarchical structure for a widely used specification type—LTL on finite traces.
+The resulting language, termed H-LTL_f, is defined with both its syntax and semantics.
+We further prove that H-LTL_f is more expressive than its standard “flat” counterparts.
+Moreover, we conducted a user study that compared the standard LTL_f with our hierarchical version and found that users could more easily comprehend complex tasks using the hierarchical structure.
+We develop a search-based approach to synthesize plans for multi-robot systems, achieving simultaneous task allocation and planning.
+This method approximates the search space by loosely interconnected sub-spaces, each corresponding to an LTL_f specification.
+The search primarily focuses on a single sub-space, transitioning to another under conditions determined by the decomposition of automata.
+We develop multiple heuristics to significantly expedite the search.
+Our theoretical analysis, conducted under mild assumptions, addresses completeness and optimality.
+Compared to existing methods used in various simulators for service tasks, our approach improves planning times while maintaining comparable solution quality.

 # Install
  The code is tesed using Python 3.10.12.